 John Charley, a NexGen Hearing owner, understands that hearing loss is growing with the wave of baby boomers.
 Charley is a practitioner with over 15 years of experience.
 He has guided NexGen Hearing to success, but there is still a stigma about receiving treatment for hearing loss.
 Unfortunately, any delays in diagnosis and treatment can lead to worse hearing loss and the other social and cognitive issues associated with hearing loss.
 These other issues include depression and social isolation.
 While aging is a primary cause of hearing loss, Charley also acknowledges the increase in self-inflicted hearing loss.
 This loss is often the result of loud music, prolonged connectivity to ear buds, and lack of ear protection when around loud noises.

 Early intervention is the best approach to curbing the negative effects of hearing loss.
-NexGen offers comprehensive screening and testing services.
+NexGen Hearing offers comprehensive screening and testing services.
 Once a hearing issue is identified, then appropriate treatment can be initiated.
-If this treatment includes hearing aids, NexGen offers a wide-variety of devices meeting many needs.
-To reduce anxiety or apprehension about treatments, NexGen offers a free 90-day period for hearing aids.
+If this treatment includes hearing aids, NexGen Hearing offers a wide-variety of devices meeting many needs.
+To reduce anxiety or apprehension about treatments, NexGen Hearing offers a 90-day trial period for hearing aids.
 The goal is to motivate people to seek screening and treatment.
 The earlier one identifies the problem and takes charge of their treatment, the quicker they can return to a productive and enriching life.

 Source: Times Alberni Valley